ascherj/humanity/src/pages/blog/2020-12-28-how-to-teach-english-in-spain.md

 **4. Make a budget.** This will vary based on your circumstances.
 Some people will come straight from college while others have a few years of savings under their belt.

 I will warn you, if you choose the program that I am in, they will pay late!!!!!
-Some regions will pay on time but I am currently in Valencia and I would STRONGLY encourage you to move with at least a couple of month’s savings.
+Some regions will pay on time but I am currently in Valencia and I would STRONGLY encourage you to move with at least a couple of months' savings.

 **5. Schedule appointments at your embassy!** Depending on which city you live in, your embassy may require an initial scheduled appointment or it may be walk-ins only.
 I went to the Washington DC consulate and it was walk-ins only.